Robinpig/Note/docs/CS/CN/TCP.md

 ### Congestion Control Algorithms

+Note that if acknowledgments arrive at a relatively slow rate (e.g., if the end-end path has high delay or contains a low-bandwidth link), then the congestion window will be increased at a relatively slow rate.
+On the other hand, if acknowledgments arrive at a high rate, then the congestion window will be increased more quickly.
+Because TCP uses acknowledgments to trigger (or clock) its increase in congestion window size, TCP is said to be self-clocking.

 We now turn to the main two algorithms of TCP: slow start and congestion avoidance.
 These algorithms, based on the principles of packet conservation and ACK clocking.
 These algorithms do not operate at the same time—TCP executes only one at any given time, but it may switch back and forth between the two.

+Fast recovery is recommended, but not required, for TCP senders.

 #### Slow Start